Udaipur in Monsoon Season: The Case for Visiting When Nobody Else Does

 Transport:

 Auto-rickshaws cost 50-150 INR within the city.
-Prices don't increase during rain, but availability decreases.
+Prices don't rise during rain, but availability drops.
 Use Ola or Uber.

-The old city is walking-only regardless of weather.
+The old city stays walking-only regardless of weather.

 Photography: